 Each industry will have its own requirements regarding the qualifications, tickets or certificates you need to gain employment.
-At an entry level, many industries suggest completing the Certificate I in Rural operations) as it covers a broad introduction to the industry.
+At an entry level, many industries suggest completing the Certificate I in AgriFood Operations (this replaces the certificate I in Rural operations) as it covers a broad introduction to the industry.
 You may then wish to branch off into a specialised area or field such as a Certificate II in Poultry Productions or Certificate II or III in Agriculture.
 Generally speaking, you would complete certificates in order, that is a certificate I first, followed by a certificate II etc.

 Once you know the qualification you need, you can search for Registered Training Organisations (RTO) that have been approved to deliver this training through the training.gov.au website.
-This site also allows you to look at the qualification in more detail and see which units or topics are covered.
+This site also allows you to look at the qualification in more detail and set of which units or topics are covered.